John E. Atwood, MD

 Erika Schillinger, MD

-Clinical Associate Professor of Medicine (Family and Community Medicine)
+Clinical Professor of Medicine (Family and Community Medicine)

 Dr. Schillinger is Clinical Associate Professor, Vice Chief for Educational Affairs in the Division of General Medical Disciplines and Predoctoral Director in Family Medicine.
 She grew up in New York City, studied History and Literature at Harvard, got her MD from Stanford where she was a cofounder of the Arbor Free clinic, and did her internship and residency in Family Medicine at UCSF.
 She completed the Northern California faculty development More fellowship, and has since become a leader in curriculum innovation, design and development, and medical student training and assessment at Stanford.